22 Facts about Japan You Didn’t Know (Updated 2024)

 Akechiddaira Ropeway Nikko Japan view

-When you think of Japan, you’re probably thinking of the country’s numerous cities.
+When you think of Japan, you’re probably thinking of the country’s numerous cities or its main islands.
 Surprisingly, 67 percent of Japan is covered in forest.

 It is not uncommon to see signs on forest trails warning to look out for black bears.
 Really?
 Black bears in Japan?

 You will find that most Japanese have a profound appreciation and love of nature.
-That is due to the ingrained spirituality of the Shinto religion.
-That is one of many Japan facts.
+That is due to the ingrained spirituality of the ancient Shinto religion, which attributes spirits to natural features such as rivers, mountains, and rocks.
+That is one of many Japanese facts that we learned on our last trip to the country.

 A cool Japan fact is that Susami is home to the world’s deepest underwater postbox.
 Susami is a well-known fishing town in Wakayama Province.
 The Guinness World Records recognized the town’s deepest underwater postbox in 2002.
 The postbox is 30 feet underwater and has collected over 32,000 pieces of mail since 1999.